How Do I know when I should see a Physical Therapist?

 - Kaiser Foundation Health Plan of Washington Options (PPO)

-- Labor & Industries
+- WA Labor & Industries (Workman’s Comp)

 - All personal injury cases (Auto/Sports insurance medical policies)

 Other health plans are also accepted.
 If you are not sure if Karen is provider for your plan, you can ask your insurance company.
 If she is an out of network provider for your insurance, you can also ask them what their rate of compensation is for providers that are out of your plan.